 Consultation on Planning Applications

-Members of the public are welcome to attend the relevant City Council meetings and if they wish can address the meeting for a maximum of three minutes on any application.
+Members of the public are welcome to attend the relevant City Council Planning Committee and they may address the committee for a maximum of three minutes on any application.